Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral admissible pairs

 \begin{proposition} Let $H \leq G$ be a closed subgroup, $b_H$, $b_G$, and $g$ as at the start of the subsection.
 Then the functoriality map identifies $\Gr_{H}^{b_H-\adm}$ with a closed subdiamond of $\Gr_{G}^{b_G-\adm}$. \end{proposition}

 \begin{remark} {\mr{diag}} The functoriality map is induced by a map

 When $H$ is a subgroup, this map is an injection and, taking a faithful representation of $G$, we find that the pre-image of the $b_G$-admissible locus is the $b_H$-admissible locus.
 If $H$ is reductive, then the map on affine Grassmannians is a closed immersion, so that one obtains \cref{prop:funct-closed-subdiamond} immediately in this case.
 The most interesting case is thus when $H$ is not reductive.
 A good example to keep in mind is $G=\GL_2$, $H$ the upper-triangular Borel, $b_H=b_G=\diag(p,1)$, and $g=1$.
-If we restrict to the closed Schubert cell for $\mu=\diag(t^{-1},1)$ in $\Gr_G$ and its preimage in $\Gr_H$, then the map on Grassmannians is identified with the open inclusion $\mbb{A}^1 \rightarrow \mbb{P}^1$, but the restriction to the admissible loci is the isomorphism $\mbb{A}^1 \rightarrow \mbb{A}^1$. \end{remark}
+If we restrict to the closed Schubert cell for $\mu=\diag(t^{-1},1)$ in $\Gr_G$ and its preimage in $\Gr_H$, then the map on Grassmannians is identified with the open inclusion $\mbb{A}^1 \rightarrow \mbb{P}^1$, but the restriction to the admissible loci is the isomorphism $\mbb{A}^1 \rightarrow \mbb{A}^1$. \end{remark} \begin{proof} It suffices to prove the proposition when $g = 1$.
+Fix a line $\ell$ in a representation $W$ of $G$ such that $H=\Stab(\ell)$, and consider $\ell_{\breve{\QQ}_p}$ as a one dimensional isocrystal via $ b_H$.
+Consider the commutative diagram